knoxa/knoxa.github.io/text/war-diary/movements.md

 I can just feed those into the process.
 If I don't, I can crawl all transcripts and look for the references.
 In general, a file may include a number of transcribed documents.
 These are in separate HTML articles, so I select just those from an input file that match the references I want.
 For this example, the two movement tables are contiguous.
 Instead of processing them separately, I can collect the relevant transcript data into a single file and process them together to get a single chronology covering the whole period.
-I can run a pre-processing script that collects "work" as HTML, then treat this document as my input.
+I can run a pre-processing script that collects 'work' as XHTML, then treat this document as my input.

 2. I apply an XSL transform to create a structured output from the XHTML.
 This assumes there is enough structure in the XHTML to do so.
 The description